 Are there exceptions?

 Yes.
 Some deciduous trees, such as the oak tree, hold on to their leaves throughout the winter and shed them in the spring when new growth occurs.
-Similarly, some evergreens, such as tamarack trees, shed their needle leaves every fall.
+Similarly, some evergreens, such as tamarack trees, shed their leaves every fall.

 Are fallen leaves good for trees?

 Yes, fallen leaves are good for the tree as they are part of its natural cycle.
 When leaf mulch decomposes, it fortifies the soil and provides natural habitats for hundreds of valuable insects and microorganisms that provide the roots with nutrients that protect the tree during the freezing winter weather.

 During spring and summer, most trees exhibit beautiful and vibrant green leaves.
 This green color is usually due to chlorophyll, a natural pigment found in plants that helps convert sunlight into food energy.

 In the fall, the weather becomes cooler, and natural light reduces.
 Chlorophyll starts to break down, leaving other colors such as yellow, orange, and red.
 These pigments are called carotenoids and are manifested in most deciduous trees.

 - Red: The red pigment in leaves is called anthocyanins and is responsible for the red color in leaves.
 Examples of red-colored trees include scarlet oaks and red maples.